 - Managing your work schedule

 Once you know what you’ll be needing from your virtual assistant, you can clearly communicate to them exactly what their scope of work will be.
-This part is incredibly important because it’s part of managing expectations and determining their pay.

 As a leader, it’s your responsibility to set the expectations for your new virtual assistant.